 Sticks and Stones

-Years 2 and 3 saw an interactive production called 'Sticks and Stones' by the 'Firehorse Theatre Company'.
-The theme of the production was 'anti bullying'.
+we saw an interactive production called 'Sticks and Stones' by the 'Firehorse Theatre Company' with an anti-bullying theme.

 For further information about bullying you can go to www.bullying.co.uk, www.anti-bullyingalliance.org or www.kidscape.org.uk